Hours and Location

 Q. What is the process for holds pickup?

 Access to the auditorium will be metered, with patrons lining up at six-foot intervals outside Library entrance closest to the tennis courts / surface parking lot.

-Once inside the auditorium, three service stations will be available.
+Once inside the auditorium, up to four service stations will be available.
 Library staff will retrieve your holds, check them out to you, and pass them to you with no/limited contact.